astefan1/forecastBF/README.md

-# Continuous Research Design Evaluation Using Bayes Factor Forecasts
+# Interim Design Analysis Using Bayes Factor Forecasts

-Repository containing code for the paper "Continuous Research Design Evaluation Using Bayes Factor Forecasts" by Angelika Stefan and Eric-Jan Wagenmakers.
+Repository containing code for the paper "Interim Design Analysis Using Bayes Factor Forecasts" by Angelika Stefan, Quentin Gronau, and Eric-Jan Wagenmakers.

 ## Code Structure